What Happens If I Don't Pay Property Taxes in South Dakota?

 Other Tax Sale Procedures

-And sometimes, a tax foreclosure process is used, or the taxing authority simply executes its lien by taking title to the home.
+And in certain states, a tax foreclosure process is used, or the taxing authority simply executes its lien by taking title to the home.

 In South Dakota, the county may sell the tax lien at a public auction to a third party if the county allows this type of sale.
 (S.D.
 Codified Laws § 10-23-28.1.)